rurounijones/bsf-scraper/README.md

 ## Installation

-At the moment there is no version on rubygems to to use this script you need to clone this repository.

-cd to that directory (this script has rvm/rbenv config files) then run bundle install to install the supporting gems.
-Once that is done run the following command

-    $ ruby bin/bsf-scraper --help

-This will output command-line arguments that the script expects.
+### Dependencies

-The script expects that a PostgreSQL database is installed on your system.
+The gem expects that a PostgreSQL database is installed on your system.
 The script will attempt to create a table (funds) in the database if it does not yet exist so your PostgreSQL user will require the relevant permissions.

+This gem has been tested on ruby 1.9.3 and 2.0.0.
+It will NOT work on jruby as the database dependencies need to be adapted.

+### From Github

+Clone this repository into the directory of your choosing.

+Then cd to that directory (this script has rvm/rbenv config files which will trigger if you have either of them installed) then run bundle install to install the supporting gems.

+### From Rubygems

+Note that this option does not work yet as a gem version has not been pushed to rubygems.
+Please use the "From github" method.

-Install this script using rubygems
+Install this script from rubygems using the gem command

     $ gem install bsf-scraper

-This gem has been tesetd on ruby 1.9.3 and 2.0.0

 ## Usage